YWCA, McLean County Museum of History team up for Black history events

 Day 2: Wednesday, Feb.
 24, 2:15-3 p.m. – Pride – Determination has always played a role in the success of Blacks in America.
 Many who served in the military returned home only to be denied opportunity.
 After serving in World War I, veteran Willis Stearles returned to Bloomington.
 Through favorable circumstances and arduous work, Stearles gained community acceptance in ways no one would imagine.

 Day 3: Thursday, Feb.
-25, 2:15-3 p.m. – Passion – Retired State Farm executive, Willie Brown, once referred to Mrs. Caribel Washington as “one of our Presidents.”
+25, 2:15-3 p.m. – Passion – Retired State Farm executive Willie Brown once referred to Caribel Washington as “one of our presidents.”
 Washington's passion for civil rights guided her principles throughout her entire life and in her connection to YWCA McLean County.

 All events are free and will take place via Zoom.
 Prior registration is required.
 After registering, participants will receive a confirmation email containing information about joining the session.
 To register, go to www.ywcamclean.org/communitytraining.